-The crime of child abuse includes the intentional, knowing, reckless or negligent infliction of physical injury, permitting such injury to occur while having care or custody of a child or permitting a child to be placed in a situation where its person or health is endangered.
-A.R.S. § 13-3623(A).
-The severity of the crime depends on the intent of the abuser and the extent of harm to the child.
+The crime of child abuse includes the intentional infliction of physical harm, injury caused by criminally negligent acts or omissions, unlawful imprisonment, and sexual abuse or \assault.
+A.R.S. § 13-3623(F).
+The severity of the crime depends on the circumstances.
 A.R.S. § 13-3623(A), (B).